3dbeb41841bfbfcc24d55143816cf7f1/node-mocha-testing-intro/readme.md

 touch test/candies_tests.js
 ```

-> Note: Explain that because our tests will request the application through HTTP, students have to make sure they are running the app while running the tests
+> Note: Because our tests will request the application through HTTP, students have to make sure they are running the app while running the tests

 #### Let's write some tests